-keep~kept, sleep~slept, weep~wept, ... ...
+keep~kept, sleep~slept, weep~wept, ...
 More on Pattern Association Learning However...what about the irregular verbs (like "drink" and "tell")?
 Would analogy work there to explain children's behavior?
 Pinker (1995): There is a relation between how often a verb is overregularized and the number of rhyming neighbors.
-Specifically, the more rhyming irregular neighbors a word has, the less that verb will be overregularized sink shrink show mow drinked (drank)~ sank ~ shrank ~ ... went (go)~showed~mowed~... (more irregular neighbors) (few irregular neighbors) = drink overregularized = go overregularized more often infrequently More on Pattern Association Learning However...what about the irregular verbs (like "drink" and "tell")?
+Specifically, the more rhyming irregular neighbors a word has, the less that verb will be overregularized shrink show mow drank (drink)~ sank ~ shrank ~ ... (more irregular neighbors) went (go)~showed~mowed~... (few irregular neighbors) = drink overregularized - = go overregularized more often - infrequently More on Pattern Association Learning However...what about the irregular verbs (like "drink" and "tell")?
 Would analogy work there to explain children's behavior?
 Pinker (1995) Idea: Pattern association may be taking place for the irregular verbs.
 Under this view, irregular verb past tense forms are simply memorized.
 The more rhyming verb forms there are for a word (like "drink" (sink~sank, shrink~shrank)), the easier it will be to retrieve that verb's irregular past tense form...and the less the child will end up relying on the regular rule.
 Pattern Associators on Novel Input Pinker & Ullman (2002): Pattern associators also produce odd output for novel forms (mail-membled), which is not what people do with novel forms.
 PDP models that don't exhibit this weird behavor have a built-in dedicated component for the +ed connection (built-in rule), which is also somewhat strange from a psychological standpoint Pinker & Ullman 2002: The Great Past Tense Debate Why the fuss over the English past tense?
 Good testbed containing both rule-like regularization and exception-like irregularization.
-Pinker & Ullman (2002): Words-And-Rules Theory (Rules) Regulars: generated by rule-like process of +ed (symbolic manipulation) ~GRAMMAR (Words) Irregulars: stored separately in associative memory and retrieved ~LEXICON Words and Rules Idea (Pinker (1995), Pinker & Ullman (2002)) Producing a past tense form is a process: Intended form: VERB + past tense Root form of VERB: VERB If irregular VERB, past tense:
+Pinker & Ullman (2002): Words-And-Rules Theory (Rules) Regulars: generated by rule-like process of +ed (symbolic manipulation) ~GRAMMAR (Words) Irregulars: stored separately in associative memory and retrieved ~I EXICON Words and Rules Idea (Pinker (1995), Pinker & Ullman (2002)) Producing a past tense form is a process: Intended form: VERB + past tense Root form of VERB: VERB If irregular VERB, past tense: IRREGULAR PAST (retrieve from memory) If regular VERB, past tense: VERB + ed (apply regular rule)

+Words and Rules

+ldea (Pinker (1995), Pinker & Ullman (2002))

+Producing a past tense form is a process:

+Intended form: VERB + past tense

+Root form of VERB: VERB

+If irregular VERB, past tense:

 IRREGULAR PAST (retrieve from memory)

-If regular VERB, past tense:
+If regular VERB, past tense: Grammar:

-VERB + ed (apply regular rule) Words and Rules Idea (Pinker (1995), Pinker & Ullman (2002)) Producing a past tense form is a process: Intended form: VERB + past tense Root form of VERB: VERB If irregular VERB, past tense: IRREGULAR PAST (retrieve from memory)
+VERB + ed (apply regular rule) Apply a rule

+Pinker & Ullman are interested in a system of productive, operations that assemble smaller pieces into larger piece , combinatorial es

+sole: This division into words and rules is a departure from order generative phonology theories (Chomsky & Halle 1968) that suppose there are rules for everything, even for irregulars.
+This all-rules approach is the one used in Yang (2002), though.

+Words and Rules

+Idea (Pinker (1995), Pinker & Ullman (2002))

+- Producing a past tense form is a process:

+- Intended form: VERB + past tense

+- Root form of VERB: VERB

+- If irregular VERB, past tense:

+- IRREGULAR PAST (retrieve from memory)

-If regular VERB, past tense:
+- If regular VERB, past tense:

-VERB + ed (apply regular rule)
+- VERB + ed (apply regular rule)

-Words and Rules Idea (Pinker (1995), Pinker & Ullman (2002)) Producing a past tense form is a process: Intended form: VERB + past tense Root form of VERB: VERB If irregular VERB, past tense: IRREGULAR PAST (retrieve from memory) If regular VERB, past tense: VERB + ed (apply regular rule) The "Blocking Principle" when trying to retrieve an irregular form: if there's a (memory) failure and the correct irregular form is blocked, the regular form is the fall-back.
+The "Blocking Principle" when trying to retrieve an irregular form: if there's a (memory) failure and the correct irregular form is blocked, the regular form is the fall-back.